DeFiCh/dfips/README.md

 DeFiChain's consensus is to allow masternodes to make a vote on DFIPs.
 One masternode one vote.

-As on-chain voting is not yet available, temporary voting procedure would be as follows:
+As on-chain voting is not yet available, voting will be conducted using message signing and verification process as follows:

-1. A voting snapshot block would be announced.
+1. A voting snapshot block would be announced at respective DFIP issues.

-2. Each masternodes will have at least 1 week to vote.
-Voting is currently carried out by signing a message from masternode owner signifying either a yes or no.
+2. Each masternodes will have around 1 week to post a voting proof.
+Voting is carried out by signing a message from masternode owner with the desired decision.

 3. Submit the vote before the closing date or block via the same GitHub issue in the comment.

-4. If there are duplicate votes from the same notes, only the final posted votes count.
+4. If there are duplicate votes from the same nodes, the final posted votes before the closing deadline count.
 Votes can be withdrawn by posting a neutral vote.
 Non-voting nodes are considered neutral.

 ## How to vote

 1. Determine your decision and the string to sign.
-For example, for [DFIP #1](https://github.com/DeFiCh/dfips/issues/1), the decisions are either one of the following:
+For example, for [DFIP #1](https://github.com/DeFiCh/dfips/issues/1), the decision options are:

     - Yes, I agree.
 Sign: `dfip-1 yes`
     - No, I do not agree.
 Sign: `dfip-1 no`